 by Warren Richmond | CEO Situ Live

 One of its foremost predictions was that 2025 will be the tipping point when more than half of retail space in stores will be dedicated to providing experiences.
+To illustrate this rising trend, the experiential Situ Live venue is featured in the report.

 In the report five key trends are identified which will transform the retail industry entirely: upside down retail; anti-prescription; self-sustaining stores; retail surgery and locally-morphed retail.